moti-og/contract-doc-v3/docs/state-matrix-plain-english.md

 - Checkout logic
   - If the document is not checked out: show `checkoutBtn` (for roles with `checkout: true`), hide check‑in/cancel.
   - If checked out by the current editor: show `checkinBtn`/`cancelBtn` and editor‑only controls.
-  - If checked out by someone else: hide override for vendors; typically hide check‑in/cancel; show a banner message.
+  - If checked out by someone else: hide override for vendors; typically hide check‑in/cancel; show a banner message; override (if allowed) clears checkout (does not transfer ownership).
 - Finalize logic
   - `finalizeBtn` requires editor role and self‑checkout; when finalizing, checkout is cleared.
+  - When final, `checkoutBtn`, `checkinBtn`, `cancelBtn`, and `overrideBtn` are hidden/disabled; server endpoints return 409 for checkout/override.
   - `unfinalizeBtn` is available to editors even without checkout.
 - Feature toggles
   - `templatesBtn`/`openGovBtn` are enabled by server flags and included in dropdown order.